AdaGold/viewing-party/README.md

 ```

 Summary of one-time project setup:
+One person:
+- [ ] Fork the project respository
+- [ ] Invite team members to the respository

+All team members:
 - [ ] `cd` into your `projects` folder
 - [ ] Clone the project onto your machine
 - [ ] `cd` into the `viewing-party` folder